-Down the road from Glasgow, Paisley has a history of ‘looking the part’, with the second-highest concentration of listed buildings in Scotland.
+Down the road from Glasgow, Paisley has a stylish history, from namesake textiles to the second-highest concentration of listed buildings in Scotland.

 Paisley is a historical and cultural city, which has a very friendly feel about it.
 It is an old city, yet has modern buildings, shops, and facilities too.
 The abbey is beautiful and is open to the public.
 The university is centrally located, and has easy access to all amenities.
 (Second year student, Highland Theological College UHI)